zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 Containers allow us to package apps along with all their dependencies and provide a light-weight run time environment that provides isolation similar to a virtual machine, but without the added overhead of a full-fledged operating system.

 The topic of containers and microservices is a subject on its own but suffice to say that breaking up large,complex software into more manageable pieces that run isolated from each other has many advantages.
-Its easier to deploy, diagnose and provides better availability since failure of any microservice limits downtime to a portion of the application.
+It's easier to deploy, diagnose and provides better availability since failure of any microservice limits downtime to a portion of the application.

 ![](./images/200/Picture200.png)

-Its important to have a similar strategy in the backend for the database tier.
+It's important to have a similar strategy in the backend for the database tier.
 But the issue is if you run multiple databases for each application then you end up having to maintain a large fleet of databases and the maintenance costs can go through the roof.
 Add to that having to manage security and availability for all of them.

 This is where the Oracle’s autonomous database cloud service comes in.
 It is based on a pluggable architecture similar to application containers where one container database holds multiple pluggable databases.
 Each of these pluggable databases or PDBs are completely isolated from each other, can be deployed quickly and can be managed as a whole so that you incur the cost of managing a single database while deploying multiple micro services onto these PDBs.